 A common recommendation for both PMC and Scav loot runs is Interchange and my guide is no exception.
 With a whole shopping centre of loot ahead of you, the prevalence of hideout upgrade items and general tech loot Interchange can easily produce millions of Roubles over a few raids.
 The complexity of the map is your greatest enemy though both in terms of learning the map, spawns and having multiple angles for enemies to attack you from that makes solo runs extremely deadly even with a headset to hear your enemies.

 Despite this those that take the time to learn Interchange well, run it consistently and capitalise on good spawns will be handsomely rewarded.
 While this is more difficult as a Scav due to later raid spawns you can still capitalise on leftovers from fights and some of the second tier store areas with some luck that makes it still one of the best map for Scav runs.

 Key Interchange Loot & Scav runs

-- Low Risk PMC or Scav Runs: Like Shoreline Interchange has a high concentration of hidden stashes/caches that often go unlooted and make it a viable best Scav map.
+- Low Risk PMC or Scav Runs: Like Shoreline, Interchange has a high concentration of hidden stashes/caches that often go unlooted and make it a viable best Scav map.
 What is particularly great for Interchange though is that these are scattered around the edge of the map and thus rarely contested by most players that venture into Interchange itself.
-While the chances of running into players goes up during the early wipe stages as they attempt to do the same loot run there are ample spawns close to 3 or 4 that you can quickly grab before moving to your extract.
+While the chances of running into players goes up during the early wipe stages as they attempt to do the same Tarkov loot runs there are ample spawns close to 3 or 4 that you can quickly grab before moving to your extract.
 This run also involves few Scav opponents outside of Scav lands as a transition zone so AI combat is limited and just enough to top off the run with some extra killed Scav loot.
 Where you spawn as a Scav without a decent backpack some exploration of leftovers beforehand might be required but should be weighed up against the items you spawn with.
 As a reference point the Tarkov Interchange map wiki page and Piranha’s useful guide are great resources:

 - Medium Risk PMC or Scav Runs: If you already have some gear and are looking to multiply it then hitting the core stores of Interchange is the way to go.
 When pairing this with something like a M1 armoured rig to take the no backpack extract can be particularly effective.
 Unfortunately this means that the viability of this option as a Scav goes out the window as the highest tier loot spot is long gone by the time you’ll spawn in (but read on to find out what I recommend for Scav runs on Interchange).
 Similar to the Shoreline runs this means for PMC loot runs you’ll want to leverage your strong Interchange spawns that are close to the main store area allowing you to be the first to the tech stores of Texho, Rasmussen and Techlight that can spawn the elusive graphics cards, Tetriz portable game and other mid tier items before extracting quickly.
 For the times you don’t get a strong spawn or are playing as a Scav the vast amount of loot in OLI often means that some gets missed.
 The high concentration of early quest and hideout items in addition to fuel and water filters can quickly turn into hundreds of thousands of Roubles if secured.
 If you have no luck here then running to Killa spawn areas and the second floor areas around the escalators can be a good place to grab leftovers from fights but beware of player Scavs that regularly visit here attempting to do the same thing.
 Using VoX_E as a reference once again he has produced a fantastic video showcasing many elements discussed above:

 - High Risk PMC (Requires Keys/Killa Farming): Like most maps Interchange is most profitable with the correct keys and most notably the ULTRA medical storage key and key to EMERCOM medical unit which both have the illusive LEDX Skin Transilluminator spawn amongst other high value per slot medical items.
 This will require some investment in key purchases or farming to pull off though as well as strong enough gear to defend yourself on the way there.
 With EMERCOM in particular being near the spawn for Killa this also provides a secondary source of revenue as his armour, ammo and potential rare spawns provide plenty of Roubles although it is a tough fight without practice and your own gear to invest first.
 With practice though Killa as a solo boss (and leg meta) makes him one of the easier and quicker targets to take out.